Introduction to Photoshop Software

 Step 11: Now move the text layer below the Texture layer.
 To do this click on the text layer in the layers panel and drag it downwards.

 Step 12: Make Layer1 as a Clipping Mask to the text layer.
-To do this right clicks on Layer 1 and select create a clipping mask from the menu bar Select it Layer 1 has now clipped on text layer as shown below.
-We can check that grey color will be only inside the text.
+To do this right-click on Layer 1 and select create a clipping mask from the menu bar Select it Layer 1 has now clipped on the text layer as shown below.
+We can check that the grey color will be only inside the text.

 Step 15: Next we have to add a new layer set to overlay blend mode.
 To do this click on Layer1 and hold the ALT key.
-Then select new layer option, a pop up will appear which will ask about color, mode, and opacity.
-Tick mark on the option, use the previous layer to create a clipping mask, mode as overlay and opacity 100 %.
+Then select the new layer option, a pop-up will appear which will ask about color, mode, and opacity.
+Tick mark on the option, use the previous layer to create a clipping mask, mode as overlay, and opacity 100 %.
 Click on Ok a new layer will appear.

 Step 16: We can add some random highlights and shadows to the metal effect.
 For this select Filter>Render>Clouds.
 This will create lots of light and dark regions.

 Step 17: Clouds created in the previous step needs to be smoothed so that it will more be highlighted and shadowed.
 This can be done by blurring it.
 To do this click on Filter > Blur > Gaussian Blur.
 A pop will appear set pixels as 10.Then click okay.
 A new look will appear as shown below.

 Step 18: Now we have to add a new layer set to multiply blend mode.
 To do this follows the same as Step 14.
 Once again hole the ALT key and click on add new layer.
 Choose Use Previous Layer to Create Clipping Mask, mode as multiply and tick on Fill with Multiply-neutral color (white).
 Click OK.